okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 ## Enable progressive profile enrollment

 Progressive profile enrollment builds out a user's profile incrementally during sign-in.
-The profile enrollment policy is evaluated every time a user signs in.
+The user profile policy is evaluated every time a user signs in.
 Based on the profile fields you want to add, this data is requested from users before signing in.
 At least one field must be set as required to enable the progressive profile enrollment feature.
 If a user's profile already has the requested data, the user signs in directly.

-1. Go to **Security** > **Profile Enrollment** and click **Add Profile Enrollment Policy**.
+1. Go to **Security** > **User Profile Policies** and click **Add user profile policy**.
-   > **Note:** If you enabled Multiple Identifiers, go to **Security** > **User Profile Policies**.
-See [Manage Early Access and Beta features](https://help.okta.com/okta_help.htm?id=ext_Manage_Early_Access_features).
 1. Create a name for the policy and **Save**.
 1. Click edit from the **Actions** column for your new policy.
 1. Click **Edit** in the policy and then for **Progressive Profiling**, select the **Enabled** option.

    > **Note:** You can also enable profile enrollment (self-service registration) and progressive profile enrollment with the same policy.
-Select **Allowed** for the **Self-service registration** option of your profile enrollment policy.
+Select **Allowed** for the **Self-service registration** option of your user profile policy.
 New users can then enroll with the enhanced profile enrollment form.
 Existing users use progressive profile enrollment for any new required fields.

 1. Clear the **Email verification** checkbox, for ease of testing.
 1. Add the other user profile fields that you want existing users to provide in the **Profile enrollment form**.
 In this example, add the city field: